particle-iot/docs/src/content/tutorials/learn-more/xenon-options.md

 These options will remove the Particle Device OS and bootloader, so the device will no longer be able to connect to the Particle Device Cloud.

+## Option 3: Use your Xenon with the Ethernet FeatherWing

+Using Device OS 1.6.x you can continue to use a Xenon in the Ethernet FeatherWing.
+You can continue to do so after January 1, 2021, however you will only be able to claim a Xenon to your account using the Particle CLI as there will be no mobile app support at that time.